Updated on: 11/11/2019

-The Journal Pediatrics recently reported that headaches are a common complaint among children following a concussion or other traumatic brain injury.
+The leading medical journal, Pediatrics, recently reported that headaches are a common complaint among children following a concussion or other form of traumatic brain injury.
 These headaches can continue for up to a year following the initial injury.

 According to the study children that have suffered a concussion or other head injury are far more likely to report headaches than kids that have suffered other types of injuries.
 Surprisingly the research showed that girls were typically at a greater risk of suffering from post-concussion headaches than their male counterparts.

 Headaches can impact sleep, can cause concentration and learning problems at school, and can trigger personality changes.